department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-o">SMC-O</button>
 <div id="details-o" class="usa-accordion-content">

-<b>You may receive an SMC-O designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-O designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had both arms amputated so close to the shoulder that you can't wear a prosthesis
+- Had both arms amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
 - Complete paralysis of both legs with the inability to control your bladder or bowels

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated 60% or more by the VASRD, and have blindness in both eyes
+- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 60% or more disabling, and have blindness in both eyes<strong>or
-- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated 40% or more, and have blindness in both eyes with only the ability to perceive light
+- Hearing loss in both ears (only one ear’s deafness has to be caused by military service) that's rated as 40% or more disabling, and have blindness in both eyes with only the ability to perceive light, <strong>or
-- Total deafness in one ear, and have blindness in both eyes with only the ability to perceive light
+- Total deafness in one ear as well as blindness in both eyes with only the ability to perceive light

-<b>Or you have total blindness without the ability to see light, and have:</b>
+<strong>Or you have total blindness without the ability to see light, and have:</strong>
-- Deafness in both ears (rated by the VASRD 30% or more)
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one foot amputated
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated by the VASRD 50% or more)
+- Lost the use of one foot (rated as 50% or more disabling), <strong>or</strong>
-- Had one hand amputated
+- Had one hand amputated, <strong>or</strong>
 - Lost the use of one hand

-<b>Or you have physically lost both eyes, and have:</b>
+<strong>Or you have physically lost both eyes, and you have:</strong>
-- Deafness in both ears (rated by the VASRD 30% or more)
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one foot amputated
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated by the VASRD 50% or more)
+- Lost the use of one foot (rated as 50% or more disabling), <strong>or</strong>
-- Had one hand amputated
+- Had one hand amputated, <strong>or</strong>
 - Lost the use of one hand

 </div>